clane/A2A11yQuickstart/README.md

  * Download or clone this project
  * Set the location of the chromedriver file in ./protractor.config.js as follows:
  chromeDriver: '/usr/local/lib/node_modules/protractor/node_modules/webdriver-manager/selenium/chromedriver_2.25',
- * Open the terminal in ./ and run "npm run"
+ * To run the application, open the terminal in ./ and run "npm run"
  * To run a Karma test, if the application is running in the browser, close the browser and kill the lite-server.
 Then run "npm test" in ./ using the terminal
  * To run a Protractor test, run "npm run e2e" in ./ using the terminal